Queenstown Bike Trail

-Begin at Kelvin Grove and follow Peninsula Road.
-Turn right onto Poplar Drive and re-join the trail inside Jardine Park.
-The trail starts getting tougher from Kelvin Heights Golf Course onwards.
-There are some steep inclines and descents and some tight bends.
+Begin at Jardine Park which also connects to the Kelvin Peninsula Trail that edges around the lake and golf course.
+Leaving from Jardine Park to Jack's Point, there are some steep inclines and descents and some tight bends.
 This ride is all about getting off the beaten track and you will find yourself working hard to get through wild tussocks and schist.
 The trade-off is that you will more than likely have the trail to yourself.
-This ride ends at the Jack’s Point resort village.
+This ride ends at the Jack's Point resort village.

 Level: Advanced.
 Some steep terrain.
 A high level of technical skill is needed for parts of the trail.